gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `FT% = FTM / FTA * 100`

-Villanova made 559 free throws out of 718 attempts in 2017-2018.
-At 77.9%, the Wildcats ranked 11th in the country.
+Mississippi made 461 free throws out of 559 attempts in 2018-2019.
+At 78.3%, the Rebels ranked 5th in the country.

-`FT% = 559 / 718 * 100 = 77.9`
+`FT% = 461 / 559 * 100 = 78.3`

-And in comparison, Michigan shot 66.0% from the free throw line.
-This was rated 326th amongst all Division-I teams in 2017-2018.
+And in comparison, Saint Louis made 59.8% from the free throw line.
+This was rated 352nd amongst all Division-I teams in 2018-2019.

 ### Blk%